Classics MA (Hons) 2021 entry

 The School was ranked best in Scotland and second in the UK in the 2014 Research Excellence Framework (REF) for the quality and impact of its research.

-Find out more about studying Classical Studies at St Andrews.
+Find out more about studying classics at St Andrews.

 "I enjoyed how broad the degree structure was in the first two years.
 I was able to enhance my knowledge of the ancient world with modules in Ancient History, Biblical Studies and Hebrew.
 The St Andrews experience is truly unique and I cannot imagine anywhere else that balances such a strong community with top-tier academics so well."